-MBA/MS in OEDC students must complete a Professional Project or Thesis under the same rules as apply to the MS in OEDC students.
-Students are encouraged to review the MS in OEDC Program Policy Statement for rules and guidelines for the Professional Project or Thesis.
+MBA/MS in OEDC students must complete a Professional Project or Thesis and complete the comprehensive examination under the same rules as apply to the MS in OEDC students.
+Students are encouraged to review the MS in OEDC Program Policy Statement for rules and guidelines for the Professional Project, Thesis, and comprehensive examination.